mbrt/keygen-post/post.md

 * Tutorial on using KLEE onto [GNU Coreutils](http://www.gnu.org/software/coreutils/) is [here](http://klee.github.io/tutorials/testing-coreutils/) if you want to learn to use better KLEE for testing purposes.
 * The Feliam's article [The Symbolic Maze!](https://feliam.wordpress.com/2010/10/07/the-symbolic-maze/) that gave me insights on how to use KLEE for reversing purposes;
 * The paper [Symbolic execution and program testing](https://courses.engr.illinois.edu/cs477/king76symbolicexecution.pdf) of James C. King gives you a nice intro on symbolic execution topic;
-* Slides from this [Harvard course](http://www.seas.harvard.edu/courses/cs252/2011sp/slides/Lec13-SymExec.pdf) are useful to visualize symbolic execution with nice figures and examples.
+* Slides from this [Harvard course](http://www.seas.harvard.edu/courses/cs252/2011sp/slides/Lec13-SymExec.pdf) are useful to visualize symbolic execution with nice figures and examples;
+* [Dynamic Binary Analysis and Instrumentation Covering a function using a DSE approach](http://shell-storm.org/talks/SecurityDay2015_dynamic_symbolic_execution_Jonathan_Salwan.pdf) by [Jonathan Salwan](https://twitter.com/jonathansalwan).